-- Of the 1,089 bicyclist deaths in 2019, 712 died in motor-vehicle crashes and 377 in other incidents, according to National Center for Health Statistics mortality data.
-Males accounted for 88% of all bicycle deaths, over seven times the fatalities for females. - Bicycle-related deaths peak in the summer months, starting in June, and they remain high through September. - Ride a bike that fits you.
-If it's too big, it's harder to control the bike. - Carry all items in a backpack or strapped to the back of the bike. - Tuck and tie your shoe laces and pant legs so they don't get caught in your bike chain. - Plan your route, choose routes with less traffic and slower speeds.
+- Ride a bike that fits you.
+If it's too big, it's harder to control the bike. - Carry all items in a backpack or strapped to the back of the bike. - Tuck and tie your shoelaces and pant legs so they don't get caught in your bike chain. - Plan your route, choose routes with less traffic and slower speeds.
 Your safest route may be away from traffic altogether, in a bike lane or on a bike path.